montykotik/rsschool-cv/cv.md

 There is no code yet, but I'm working on it :smiley:

 ## Work experience
 I have no experience as a programmer.
-I have been working as an engineer for almost a year now.
+I have been working as an engineer for two years.
+I worked as a testing assessor for six months.

 ## Education
 Higher education (BNTU)